joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/06/14/us/politics/john-demers-leak-investigation.html?searchResultPosition=1

 **China’s ‘Bat Woman,’ at the Center of a Pandemic Storm, Speaks Out**\
-`Shi Zhengli, a top virologist, says in a rare interview that speculation about her lab in Wuhan is baseless.
+`Shi Zhengli, a top virologist, said in a rare interview that speculation about her lab in Wuhan was baseless.
 But China’s habitual secrecy makes her claims hard to validate.`\
 https://nytimes.com/2021/06/14/world/asia/china-wuhan-lab-leak.html?searchResultPosition=2

 **Artists on Artists to Watch, and Maybe Even Collect**\